sinchana1408/NLP_Grammar_Checker/README.md

-# AI Grammar & Spell Checker
+#  Spelling & Grammar Checker

 This project is a simple web application that checks and corrects grammar and spelling mistakes in a sentence.
 The user can enter a sentence with grammatical errors, and the system will return a corrected version of the text.